0cjs/hwdev/drom/README.md

 It's probably reasonable to connect the column outputs to inverting HCT buffers to give the outputs lots of drive capability, including into CMOS.
+Using inverting buffers also means that switches or jumpers in series with the diodes will make represent a `1` bit when on and a `0` bit when off, which is a bit more intuitive.

 ### Anode Recovery